This article originally appeared on VICE UK

-If you're lonely and need someone to talk to, or if somehow you cannot find it in your heart to forget the 2005 winner of the second series of The X Factor, then I have a cracking deal for you.
-Shayne Ward, he of eponymous Shayne Ward 2006 album fame, is available to talk to you on Skype for ten minutes, for the price of £50.
+If you're lonely and need someone to talk to, or if somehow you cannot find it in your heart to forget the 2005 winner of the second season of The X Factor, I have a great deal for you.
+Shayne Ward, of eponymous Shayne Ward 2006 album fame, is available to talk to you on Skype for ten minutes, for the price of $75.

 News of Shayne's descent has served as backhanded press for his new album, called Closer, to be released this coming April.
-He's crowdfunding it through a site called PledgeMusic where, for £113, you can buy Shayne's cardigan by a brand called "Izzue", for £5000 you can have a private Shayne show, and for £50 you can purchase those ten sexy minutes on Skype.
+He's crowdfunding it through a site called PledgeMusic where, for $170, you can buy Shayne's cardigan by a brand called "Izzue," for $7,600 you can have a private Shayne show, and for $75 you can purchase those ten sexy minutes on Skype.

 It's a gorgeously creepy thing to tell one of the earlier stars of reality TV.
-Ward was blandly agreeable as the X Factor's second winner, a crewcut, silky-voiced vision of generic masculinity groomed to triumph over Andy Abraham.
-It was acknowledged from the start that he would trade on his looks, hamming it up in a succession of topless calendar shoots which remain in production to this day (it's not too late, readers – 2015's calendar features Ward in a wet t shirt!).
+Ward was blandly agreeable as the X Factor's second winner, a crewcut-topped, silky-voiced vision of generic masculinity groomed to triumph over Andy Abraham.
+It was acknowledged from the start that he would trade on his looks, hamming it up in a succession of topless calendar shoots which remain in production to this day (it's not too late, readers—2015's calendar features Ward in a wet T-shirt!).

 Ward forever treads the line between Mancunian-next-door and campy, oiled-up Adonis, catering to young gay men and straight women as well as their mothers.
 In pictures he is forever pulling his clothes off, or inexplicably getting them wet.
 In some, Ward's shirt and jumper appear to have been awkwardly photoshopped back on again, while in others he is drowning in knitwear.